Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Roses are used in the vineyard to keep an eye on the health of the vines.

-In 1966, two brothers set the roots of the company, now run by the second generation of winemakers.
+In 1966, two brothers set the company roots.
+Now, the winery is run by a second generation of winemakers.
 They have added academic knowledge to the passion already permeating the family business.

-It is soon clear that the cellars store the same values of the wines they produce: authentic and in strong connection with the indigenous culture.
+Lyrarakis’ cellars store the same values of their wines: authentic and connected with the indigenous culture.

 Following principles of sustainability and featuring a solid relationship with the local community.